flamerohr/react-native-layit/README.md

 export default provideLayout(SuccessButtonComponent);
 ```

-Any style or layout props used will override the button's style are passed through the `style` prop to `SuccessButtonComponent`.
+Any style or layout props used will be passed to `SuccessButtonComponent` through the `style` prop.
+You'll need to make sure it is continued down the child component you wish the layout props to be applied to.

-In there you'll need to make sure it is received by the correct component.
+For example below.

 ```jsx
 const SuccessButtonComponent = (props) => {